SkygearIO/features/features/294-login-without-specifying-login-id-key/api.md

 4. [skygear-server] Update signup and login handler to handle the updated `loginID` concept.
 5. [skygear-server] Include `LoginID-Key` in response header.

+Note that `signupWithLoginIDs` and `signup` may have different implementions for different SDK, such as different functions or function overloading on Java.

 ## Compare to [meaningless loginID](appendix.md#proposal-2---meaningless-login-id)